rockettown1/Swift_Language_Guide/README.md

 # Contributors
 To edit a page:
  - Fork the repo
- - Edit the .md file (either directly on gh or locally)
+ - Edit the .md file (either directly on Github or locally)
  - Send a pull request.

 To create a new page: